department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Post-Task Interview - 4 minutes

 - Tell me how that overall experience aligns with your expectations for managing notifications.
-- Would you expect to see transactional notifications here?
-Example: Say you called a VA help number and the rep sent an email after the call to serve as a record of your conversation.
+- ~Would you expect to see transactional notifications here?
+Example: Say you called a VA help number and the rep sent an email after the call to serve as a record of your conversation.~ this feels leading and I'm not sure on the intent behind the question.
+Consider instead: What notifications would you expect to see here that you didn't?
-- What devices do you normally use to do complete this type of task?
 - Any questions for me?

 ## Thank-You and Closing - 1 minute